 Stromboli island in Italy is the tip of a vast underwater volcano off the coast of Sicily and is Europe’s only permanently active volcano.

 We’d begun our ascent at 4pm when the hot September Sicilian sun was beginning to subside.
-We left the white washed town (population 400) and the long black sandy beaches behind as we walked slowly up, first a gentle incline through caper plants and lush vegetation, before the path became steeper and bleaker, rocks strewn amongst the grey volcanic sand.
+We left the white washed town (population 400) and the long black sandy beaches behind as we walked slowly up.
+First it was a gentle incline through caper plants and lush vegetation, then the path became steeper and bleaker, rocks strewn amongst the grey volcanic sand.

 Part of our brains knew that waiting for a volcano to erupt so close to us was crazy, but that’s what we all craved, the chance to see the volcano showing its full power.
 It tempted us with glimpses of its fiery red belly or a particularly menacing rumble, and one of the small craters expelled a cloud of black gases.

 All were false starts and we continued to wait.
 The sun sunk lower and the sky lit up in oranges, pinks and blues, reflected in the mirror-like sea.
-Across the water we could see Calabria on Italy’s mainland, and Salina the island where we’d eaten breakfast that morning.
+Across the water we could see Calabria on Italy’s mainland, and Salina island where we’d eaten breakfast that morning.

-As darkness fell we finally got what we’d been waiting for as the largest crater erupted in a sudden burst of orange and red, sparks flying like fireworks, the red of the flames echoing the colour of the sinking sun.
+As darkness fell we finally got what we’d been waiting for as the largest Stromboli crater erupted in a sudden burst of orange and red, sparks flying like fireworks, the red of the flames echoing the colour of the sinking sun.